dejanu/cheeatos/git.md

 * [101](https://www.git-tower.com/learn/git/faq/restoring-deleted-files)

 * Git has 3 levels of configuration:
-  - SYSTEM(configurations for multiple users)
+  - SYSTEM: configurations for multiple users
-  - GLOBAL(configurations used for one user all repo on one host)
+  - GLOBAL: configurations used for one user all repo on one host
-  - LOCAL (configuration for one repo)
+  - LOCAL: configuration for one repo

 ```bash
 #list the configuration